Jan Cress Dondi

 Hundreds of letters from

-Dondi was born in Hillsboro, IL; raised in Atlanta, GA, she graduated from the University of Georgia; lived years in Anchorage, AK, where she pursued post-graduate studies at the University of Alaska; and currently resides in Fort Lauderdale, FL with her husband.
+Dondi was born in Hillsboro, IL.
+Raised in Atlanta, she graduated from the University of Georgia; lived years in Anchorage, AK, where she pursued post-graduate studies at the University of Alaska; and built a career as a litigation paralegal.
+Married nearly forty years, she is the mother of two daughters and grandmother of four and currently resides in Fort Lauderdale, FL.

 (Photo: SnapBack Films & Photography)